 Develop a detailed work schedule

-Sacred Oak Homes creates a detailed schedule which includes a job schedules, flowcharts, and payment timelines.
+Sacred Oak Homes creates a detailed schedule which includes a job schedule, flowcharts, and payment timelines.

-Punch lists are simple lists of items that need attention/correction/completion.
+- Punch lists are simple lists of items that need attention, correction and/or completion.
 These can be created by Sacred Oak Homes, the architect and you.
 Sacred Oak Homes makes sure these items are finished or carried onto the next list.
 As the project progresses, punch lists are created with increasing frequency.

 Project reaches Substantial Completion

-This means that your project is very close to completion.
+Your project is very close to completion.
 All building inspections and safety issues are resolved.
-A final round of punch lists are created and acted upon.
+The final punch lists are created and completed.